Gaza truce shatters as Israel carries out wave of deadly strikes and says it has ‘returned to fighting’

 (CNN) — Gaza’s fragile ceasefire shattered early Tuesday as Israel carried out deadly strikes across the enclave and Israeli Prime Minister Benjamin Netanyahu vowed to use “increasing military strength” against Hamas.

-The overnight bombardments struck multiple locations across Gaza, killing more than 250 people, according to Palestinian authorities, in the most extensive strikes since a months-long ceasefire came into effect, with Israel’s Defense Minister Israel Katz declaring: “Tonight we returned to fighting in Gaza.”
+The overnight bombardments struck multiple locations across Gaza, killing more than 320 people, according to Palestinian authorities, in the most extensive strikes since a months-long truce came into effect, with Israel’s Defense Minister Israel Katz declaring: “Tonight we returned to fighting in Gaza.”

 Israel’s military and security agency said they were “currently conducting extensive strikes” on Hamas targets in Gaza.
 In response, Hamas accused Netanyahu of deciding to overturn the ceasefire agreement, and “putting the captives in Gaza at risk of an unknown fate.”